stuartellis/stuartellis-site-hugo/content/articles/dotnet-crossplatform.md

 * [Nancy](http://nancyfx.org/) - A lightweight Web framework that is built on ASP.NET
 * [SignalR](http://www.asp.net/signalr) - The default WebSockets implementation for .NET (does not support .NET Core yet)

-# Setup on A Mac OS X Development Workstation #
+# Setup on A macOS Development Workstation #

 First, use the installer to set up the [.NET Core SDK](https://www.microsoft.com/net/core#macos).